roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Create a StatefulSet application by using an image.md

-# Create a StatefulSet application by using an image {#task_o24_h1s_2fb .task}
+# Create a StatefulSet application by using an image

 Kubernetes clusters of Alibaba Cloud Container Service allows you to quickly create applications of the StatefultSet type through the web interface.
 In this example, create a StatefultSet Nginx application and show features of a StatefultSet application.

 -   You have created a Kubernetes cluster.
-For more information, see [Create a Kubernetes cluster](reseller.en-US//Create a Kubernetes cluster.md#).
+For more information, see [Create a cluster of ACK Proprietary Edition](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a cluster of ACK Proprietary Edition.md).
 -   You have successfully created a cloud disk storage volume claim.
-For more information, see [Create a persistent volume claim](reseller.en-US//Create a Persistent Volume Claim.md#).
+For more information, see [Create a Persistent Volume Claim](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/Create a Persistent Volume Claim.md).
 -   You have successfully connected to the master node of the Kubernetes cluster.
-For more information, see [Connect to a Kubernetes cluster by using kubectl](reseller.en-US//Connect to a Kubernetes cluster by using kubectl.md#).
+For more information, see [Use kubectl to connect to a cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Use kubectl to connect to a cluster.md).

 StatefulSet features are as follows: